 Increase Valorisation Sociale (‘social value’ in French) aimed to boost enterprise training and job opportunities for thousands of social housing residents in England and France.

 Of the total budget, £7.5m has come from the EU’s Interreg France (Channel) England programme, through the European Regional Development Fund.
 The five-year programme was led by Southern Housing (formerly Optivo), one of the largest housing associations in England.

-Launched in April 2018, the programme will support residents in 38 neighbourhoods facing barriers such as single parenting, disability, multi-generational benefit dependency, high rates of poverty and low job opportunities.
-The areas involved are in the South and East Coasts of England from Hampshire to Norfolk, and the North Coast of France from Finistère to Pas-de-Calais.
+Launched in April 2018, the programme supported residents in 38 neighbourhoods facing barriers such as single parenting, disability, multi-generational benefit dependency, high rates of poverty and low job opportunities.
+The areas involved were in the South and East Coasts of England from Hampshire to Norfolk, and the North Coast of France from Ille-et-Vilaine to Pas-de-Calais.

 Participants learned skills to help launch their own businesses, including how to trial and market test business ideas and manage enterprise finances.
 It also facilitated further training to those willing to join the job market.

 The six-step service offer included: